will-byrne/will-byrne.github.io/_posts/2024-05-21-ipad_shortcuts.md

 ## Duplication
 ### Problem
-The pictures provided on several sited for making shortcuts related to blogging were a useful starting point but trying to implement them myself was problematic as a lot of the icons and workflows had changed just enough to make it time consuming to find and convert them.
+The pictures provided on several sites for making shortcuts related to blogging were a useful starting point but trying to implement them myself was problematic as a lot of the icons and workflows had changed just enough to make it time consuming to find and convert them.

 ### Solution
 The only solution to this was to work through the available shortcut steps to find the closest ones that what I thought the picture was representing.